NonPoint Source Banner

 Overview

-Grazing activities can adversely impact water quality and impair beneficial uses by contributing sediment, nutrients, and pathogens to a surface water.
-Unlike point sources of pollution that come from a discrete location (discharge pipe), Nonpoint source (NPS) pollution comes from many diffuse sources, including runoff from grazing and rangelands.
+Grazing activities can adversely impact water quality if not implemented properly and impair beneficial uses by contributing sediment, nutrients, and pathogens to surface waters.
+Unlike point sources of pollution that come from a discrete location (discharge pipe), nonpoint source (NPS) pollution comes from many diffuse sources, including runoff from grazing and rangelands.
+However, some ranch owners/operators are working the lands with a long-term conservation-minded vision and manage livestock in such ways that aim for more benefits than impacts.
+Some grazing benefits that might occur when rangelands are managed properly are weed control, food production, wildlife habitat preservation/creation, fire fuel reduction, and open space conservation.

 The Water Board can regulate NPS pollution by issuing Waste Discharge Requirements (WDRs), Waivers of Waste Discharge Requirements (Waivers), and water quality prohibitions.
 WDRs and Waivers may contain special requirements that include preparing and submitting an Allotment Management Plan or an Individual Rangeland Water Quality Management Plan.
 Additionally, long-term vision plans that rely on a voluntary approach to water quality improvement are also being utilized within the Lahontan Region to address watersheds impacted by pollutants associated with grazing.